2002–03 NFL playoffs: NFC: Tampa Bay Buccaneers 27, Philadelphia Eagles 10

 A game that is now known as Black Sunday in Philadelphia's sports lore, Tampa Bay won on the road for the first time in playoff history, and in temperatures below 32 °F (0 °C), in the last football game played at Veterans Stadium.
-The Eagles were heavy favorites at home going into the game.
+The Eagles were four-point favorites at home going into the game.
 The Eagles had beaten the Buccaneers four consecutive times, in the wild card round the two previous seasons, and also during regular-season games in 2001 and 2002.
 During the two playoff losses, both at Veterans Stadium, Tampa Bay had failed to score a single touchdown.

-Eagles running back Brian Mitchell returned the opening kickoff 70 yards to the Tampa Bay 26-yard line, setting up a 20-yard touchdown run by Duce Staley less than a minute into the game.
+Eagles running back Brian Mitchell returned the opening kickoff 70 yards to the Tampa Bay 26-yard line, setting up a 20-yard touchdown run by Duce Staley and a 7–0 lead less than a minute into the game.
 Tampa Bay responded by driving 37 yards and scoring with Martin Gramatica's 48-yard field goal on their ensuing drive.
 After a Philadelphia punt, Eagles safety Bobby Taylor intercepted a pass from Brad Johnson on the Buccaneers 47-yard line.
 The Eagles then drove to a fourth down on the 32, but decided to punt rather than try a long field goal.
 Lee Johnson's 28-yard punt pinned the Buccaneers back at their own 4-yard line.
 But Tampa Bay stormed 96 yards and scored with Mike Alstott's 1-yard touchdown run to take a 10–7 lead.
-The key play on the drive was a 71-yard completion from Brad Johnson to Joe Jurevicius on third down and two from their own 24-yard line.
-According to America's Game, coach Jon Gruden had three receivers stacked tight in a trips formation, and he got Jurevicius on a one-on-one "option" route against the middle linebacker of the Eagles.
+The key play on the drive was a 71-yard catch-and-run reception from Brad Johnson to Joe Jurevicius on 3rd & 2 from their own 24-yard line.
+According to America's Game, coach Jon Gruden put three receivers - Jurevicius, Keyshawn Johnson, and Keenan McCardell - stacked tight in a trips formation, and managed to get Jurevicius in a one-on-one "option" crossing route against middle linebacker Barry Gardner of the Eagles.
+Jurevicious exploited the mismatch and turned upfield, tightroping down the sidelines until he was pushed out-of-bounds at the Eagles 5 yard line.
+Jurevicious had missed practice all week because he was at the hospital with his wife.
+She had suffered complications with the birth of their son days earlier.
+Their newborn was delivered premature and critically ill, and was not expected to survive.
+Jurevicious was initially not expected to play, but decided at last minute to make the trip.